 The previous Chairman since 2005 until his death in March 2012 was John Avery MW.
 He was a larger than life man, a giant of the wine industry to which he had a lifelong commitment.
 His knowledge, enthusiasm, wisdom and anecdotes will be missed by all who knew him.
 John Avery was not only associated with the William Heptinstall Award but also The International Wine & Food Society (IWFS), having previously served as its Chairman and President.

-Avery's family was very keen to honour his memory and his contribution to both the Award and the IWFS and recently made a generous donation to the Fund, which has enabled the Trustee Directors to increase the value of the Award from 2018 solely to enable the Award Winner to undertake a stage or course to improve their vinous knowledge.
+Avery's family was very keen to honour his memory and his contribution to both the Award and the IWFS and has made a generous donation to the Fund, which has enabled the Trustee Directors to increase the value of the Award from 2018 solely to enable the Award Winner to undertake a stage or course to improve their vinous knowledge.